lostponcho/pyweek2013/README.md

 * Entities
   - Separate sprites into collision and drawing sprites (Pygame uses the same Rect for both, which sucks)

+* Level Generation
+  - Tile fixing according to rules (for wallsets and door direction, etc.)
+    - Generation should just use a basic member of each wall type, and this pass would fix the edges

 TODO
 ----

 * Entity Lists based on collision/update type

 * Level Generation
-  - More tools:
   - Generate from a tree structure (containing points where the areas should be generated)
-  - Tile fixing according to rules (for wallsets and door direction, etc.)
-    - Generation should just use a basic member of each wall type, and this pass would fix the edges

 * Terrain manipulation
   - Digging dirt